blaze00193/X-ChainToken/script/DeployParams.md

 ### Set gasLimits for LzReceive

-To set gas limits for lzReceive, we need to utlise the lzReceive option:
+To set gas limits for lzReceive, we need to utilise the lzReceive option:

 > lzReceiveOption - handles setting gas and msg.value amounts when calling the destination contract's lzReceive method.